white731/jest_hw/README.md

 ### Notes
 - `yarn run test` runs all test
 - try using array iterators like filter, map, etc where
+- pay attention to where instructions seem incorrect/contradict or might contradict

 ### Bonus